+Emergency Procedures

-Emergency Procedures Any Unusual Event - Close main cylinder valve.
+Any Unusual Event - Close main cylinder valve.

-Leaking Cylinder - For small-scale leaks in well ventilated areas, place the cylinder in a chemical fume hood or move the cylinder outdoors as long as it can be accomplished without using an elevator or passing though poorly ventilated areas.
+Leaking Cylinder - For small-scale leaks in well ventilated areas, place the cylinder in a chemical fume hood or move the cylinder outdoors if it can be accomplished without using an elevator or passing though poorly ventilated areas.
 Once outdoors, demarcate a safe area around the cylinder and restrict access.
-Contact Public Safety at 511 or 215-573-3333 on the main campus and 911 from all other locations.
+Contact Public Safety at 511 from a campus phone or 215-573-3333 from any phone while on the main campus and 911 from all other locations.